Semi-continuity of complex singularity exponents and K\"ahler-Einstein metrics on Fano orbifolds: 3. Semi-continuity of holomorphic singularity exponents

 \section{\S3.
 Semi-continuity of holomorphic singularity exponents}

-We first give a new proof (in the spirit of this work) of the semi-continuity theorem of Varchenko [Var82] concerning leading zeroes of Bernstein-Sato polynomials attached to singularities of holomorphic functions.
+We first give a new proof (in the spirit of this work) of the semi-continuity theorem of Varchenko [Var82] concerning leading zeroes of Bernstein-Sato polynomials attached to singularities of holomorphic functions (see also Lichtin [Lin87]).

 \claim 3.1.
 Theorem {\rm ([Var82])}|Let $X$ be a complex manifold and $S$ a reduced complex space.
 Let $f(x,s)$ be a holomorphic function on $X\times S$.
 Then for any $x_0\in X$, the function $s\mapsto c_{x_0}(f_{|X\times \{s\}})$ is lower semi-continuous for the holomorphic Zariski topology on~$S$.
 It even satisfies the following much stronger property: for any $s_0\in S$, one has